 This method is an easy-to-use four-letter word, PARE:

 POWER, AILERONS, RUDDER and ELEVATOR – Use them in that order and follow these steps immediately when a wing drops during a stall.
 It’ll prevent the full spin, but the method is used for recovering the inadvertent fully developed spin as well.
-As with any kind of stall, the very first action is to release the backwards pressure on the control column, ‘stick forward’.
-This will reestablish more laminar airflow around the wings by quickly fixing the angle of attack that was exceeded.
+As with any kind of stall, the very first action is to release the backwards pressure on the control column, ‘stick forward’ to get the wings un-stalled.
 Here are the four steps explained:

 - POWER – IDLE/OFF.
 There are five major benefits of an idle throttle: i) It will lower the risk of airspeed accelerating above Vno. ii) It reduces the rate of descent. iii) It minimizes the yaw caused by the spiral effect of the prop around the fuselage. iv) it minimizes roll caused by the gyroscopic forces of the prop. v) It prevents an RPM over-speed.